 The Internal Revenue Service has a taxpayer advocate who can help with problems related to your federal income taxes.

-The Small Business Administration's national ombudsman can assist small businesses when they experience excessive federal regulatory enforcement actions, such as repetitive audits or investigations, excessive fines, threats, retaliation, or other unfair enforcement action by a federal agency.
+The Small Business Administration's ombudsman can assist small businesses when they experience excessive federal regulatory enforcement actions, such as repetitive audits or investigations, excessive fines, threats, retaliation, or other unfair enforcement action by a federal agency.

 You may find help from ombudsman offices attached to federal agencies.
 To determine whether your problem agency has an ombudsman, check the membership list of the Coalition of Federal Ombudsmen.